surniaulula/wpsso/readme.txt

 = 9.3.0-dev.3 =

-(2021/10/20) Refactored several methods to offer selective local caching.
+(2021/10/20) Refactored several methods to offer selective local caching (on by default).

 = 9.2.1 =